Below you’ll find answers to the most commonly asked questions about Patagonia Health EHR.

 What kind of clinical charts or notes are built into Patagonia Health?

-Patagonia Health’s system includes a large number of clinical charts for public health, behavioral health and medical/clinical forms already built into the system.
+Patagonia Health’s system includes a large number of clinical charts for public health and behavioral health forms already built into the system.
 Additionally, we can build any forms that you may need into your Patagonia Health EHR system.
 As part of the implementation process, we collaborate with your clinicians to review all existing forms and determine which forms should be used moving forward.
 Our technical team configures your system and it will be ready to go when we come to train.
 It will work out of the box without your IT team or clinicians having to build their own templates.

 How is the training provided?